Sorry, you need to enable JavaScript to visit this website.

 However, the number of questions and timing of the exam is such that referring to reference materials is likely to be ineffective or counterproductive.
 The questions themselves test application of knowledge, so looking up individual facts is likely to be unhelpful, as you are still required to have an understanding of the legislation in order to apply it to the scenario.
 The exam is designed to test whether a candidate has the legal knowledge needed to perform successfully in the next rank or role.
 If a candidate chooses not to learn this information and to rely on looking it up, it is unlikely to be an effective way of passing the exam or embarking on a career at the next rank or role.

-To ensure fairness for all, if you choose to access reference materials, it will not be reported to the Professional Standards Unit or classed as a means of cheating, as it is unlikely to provide you with any advantage.
-There is no ‘ban’ on taking reference materials into the exam, regardless of where it is sat.
+To ensure fairness for all, if you choose to access reference materials (such as referring to the Blackstone's Manual), it will not be reported to the professional standards unit or classed as a means of cheating, as it is unlikely to provide you with any advantage.
 However, you are strongly discouraged from doing this, as it is will not be an effective way to pass the exam.

 Attempting to pause the clock is a breach of examination rules and could mean your result is nullified.
 When you close the browser, this is logged on the system and will be recorded as a breach of exam rules.
 Any browser closures will be referred to the reports and disqualifications panel prior to the results being released for further consideration.